 Sane Brain: Orrr we could do what we always do: Internal pity laugh, “Aww… that’s cute.
 Tough luck, sweetheart.”
 Let’s do that!
 Also… guys act the SAME toward you.
 So what?
 Roll the shoulders back, strike the bad bitch pose, and ride that confidence high cuz ain’t no one better than you.

 Evil Kermit Brain: Mmm… but what if instead… we let every insecure thought and every shitty past dating debacle determine that the same is going to happen.
 C’mon doooo it.
-Let’s be the worst version of ourself.
+Let’s be the worst version of yourself.
 Let’s do this.
 We’re doing this.
 Woo!

 Sane Brain: I hate you.